-- A copy of the student's valid BLS Provider Course Completion Card must be uploaded into the on-line verification system 7 weeks prior to the start of the clinical rotation. - Students must remain current BLS Provider Course Completion Card at all times. - Students must repeat the course prior to the expiration date printed on the BLS Provider Course Completion Card. - When the course is repeated, the new card must be uploaded on to Complio.
+- A copy of the student's valid BLS Provider Course Completion Card must be uploaded into the on-line verification system 7 weeks prior to the start of the clinical rotation. - Students are required to always maintain current Basic Life Support (BLS) Provider certification once the clinical rotations have begun. - Students must repeat the course prior to the expiration date printed on the BLS Provider Course Completion Card. - When the course is repeated, the new card must be uploaded on to Complio.